Environmental Education with Wildlife Conservation Photojournalism Internship

-This hands-on internship, lead by locally born and globally respected conservationist, Lesley Rochat, immerses students in a jammed-packed itinerary.
-Students will explore wildlife, both land and sea, predators and prey while making a meaningful contribution toward the conservation of South Africa’s wildlife, and to the welfare of underprivileged children.
+This hands-on internship is based in one of the most beautiful cities in the world, Cape Town, South Africa and led by locally born and globally respected conservationist, Lesley Rochat.
+It immerses students in a jammed-packed itinerary during which students will explore wildlife, both land and sea, predators and prey while making a meaningful contribution toward the conservation of South Africa’s wildlife, and to the welfare of underprivileged children.

 The theme of the course is the combination of Wildlife Conservation Photojournalism and Environmental Education, which recognises that the conservation of our wildlife and natural resources cannot happen in isolation, it involves people.
 AfriOceans Conservation Alliance believes that our youth are our future, and that education is the key to saving precious Nature.

-With the knowledge gained and the skills developed, students will assist AfriOceans in its goal of encouraging a MOVE FROM AWARENESS INTO ACTION and help them to be THE VOICE FOR THOSE WHO CANNOT SPEAK.
+With the knowledge gained and the skills developed, students will assist AfriOceans in its goal of encouraging a MOVE FROM AWARENESS INTO ACTION and help them to be THE VOICE FOR THE VOICELESS.

 LEARN FROM THE BEST